itaru2622/bluesky-selfhost-env/README.md

    -  ok: moderation with [ozone](https://github.com/bluesky-social/ozone).
        -  ok: sign-in and configure labels on ozone-UI.
        -  ok: receive the report sent by user.
-       -  ok: assign label to the post on ozone UI, then events published to subscribeLabels.
+       -  ok: assign label to the post/acccount on ozone UI, then events published to subscribeLabels.
        -  ok: the view of post changed on social-app according to label assignments, when using [workaround tool](https://github.com/itaru2622/bluesky-selfhost-env/blob/master/ops-helper/apiImpl/subscribeLabels2BskyDB.ts).
           -  NOTE: without workaround tool, the view is not changed. refer https://github.com/bluesky-social/atproto/issues/2552
    -  ok: subscribe events from pds/bgs(relay)/ozone by firehose/websocket.